aykayrocks/AI-Code-Explainer/README.md

-AI Code Detanglar!
+## AI Code Detanglar!

-A simple Generative AI app that explains programming code in beginner-friendly language — built with **Python**, **Streamlit**, and the **Gemini API**.
+A simple Generative AI app that detangles the code logic and presents it in a simplified manner built with **Python**, **Streamlit**, and the **Gemini API**.

 Paste in a code snippet and get: